 So how can you produce your own projects?

-Apart from looking at the scale and assessing what is achievable (such as doing an EP as opposed to an album or co-hosting an art exhibition instead of putting on once yourself) it’s about looking for the right resources, monetary or otherwise, to make your project shine.
+Apart from looking at the scale and assessing what is achievable it’s about looking for the right resources, monetary or otherwise, to make your project shine.

 This means finding people to help you who are willing to volunteer, choosing to pass the art shop by and go to re-use/recycle places such as Reverse Garbage for materials, making use of spaces such as pubs, clubs and cafes as alternative spaces to exhibit or for photo and film-shoots, go the funding route, approach community radio, TV or street press as a vehicle for your works or modify your aim so that you can self produce online.

-Use the same creativity and passion you have for your art to create your own production opportunities.
+Use the same creativity and passion you have for your idea to create your own production opportunities.
+Engage me as your creative coach and get some tailored advice on how that might work for you.
+Read a lot.
+Disregard a lot.

 Still, if you are aiming to make a living from a sustainable arts business, making money will be part of the equation anyway, and sharing a bit of profit in the long term is a small price to pay for realising your dream in the first place.